What's Trending in Valentine Nails for 2026

 When to Book Your Valentine Nail Appointment

 Here's something nobody tells you until you're frantically calling salons three days before Valentine's Day: good nail techs book out weeks in advance for major holidays.
-Like, I'm already seeing my February 14th weekend fill up in early January, and by late January, I'm completely booked.
+We're already seeing February 14th weekend fill up in early January, and by late January, appointments are completely booked.

 Ideal Booking Timeline